Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How and when will your team conduct blame-less postmortems to resolve project mistakes?

-  We will take on blame-less postmortems as problem that is a collective responsibility to solve.
-Without assigning blame to a singular person, these problems are a learning opportunity.
-When a problem arises, the person that notices the issue should share this information through a Github issue tracker.
-  Here is where we can discuss the nature of the problem and present solutions.
-  With postmortems it will allow us to pool our expertise and devise a solution that will solve the problem, and prevent future errors.
+  We will take on blame-less postmortems as collective problem that is our responsibility to solve.
+These postmortems should be viewed as learning opportunities that will enhance our technical abilities.
+When a problem arises, the person that notices the issue should share this information through the Github issue tracker.
+In the issue tracker we can discuss the nature of the problem and present solutions.
+With postmortems it will allow us to pool our expertise and devise a solution that solves and prevents future errors.

 - How will your team elicit, analyze, and document the requirements for the software project?